joshjon/dota-clarity/README.md

 #### dota-clarity-get-match

-Gets the `match_id` parameter from the event, makes a request to the OpenDota API to retrieve the match data, transforms the data to align with Dota Clarity's expected match schema, and returns the match.
+Gets `match_id` parameter from the event, makes a request to the OpenDota API to retrieve the match data, transforms the data to align with Dota Clarity's expected match schema, and returns the match.

 #### dota-clarity-get-all-matches

-Gets the `steam_id` parameter from the event, makes a request to the OpenDota API to retrieve all match data for the given Steam ID, transforms the data to align with Dota Clarity's expected match schema, and returns all matches.
+Gets `steam_id` parameter from the event, makes a request to the OpenDota API to retrieve all match data for the given Steam ID, transforms the data to align with Dota Clarity's expected match schema, and returns all matches.

 #### dota-clarity-create-favourite-match